blacksky-tech/12ft/README.md

 # Zeig mol!
 Chrome Extension

 The Zeig mol! extension for Google Chrome allows users to prepend "https://12ft.io/" to the URL of the current tab with a single click.
-For example, if the user is on "https://google.com/chatgpt", the URL that will be called is "https://12ft.io/google.com/chatgpt".

 ## Features